Accreditation Statement and Credit Designation

 The CME/CPD certificate will be available after completing the online evaluation and credit-claiming procedure.
 The process takes about 5 minutes.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.

-• Kindly note that the ESPID 2025 online evaluation will be active on the last day of the meeting.
+• Kindly note that the ESPID 2026 online evaluation will be active on the last day of the meeting.
 You will then be able to access it and claim your CME/CPD certificate.

 Disclosure and Resolution of Personal Conflicts of Interest

 In accordance with CME/CPD accreditation criteria and standards for commercial support to ensure balance, independence, objectivity, and scientific rigor, those in control of the educational content must disclose potential or actual conflicts of interest.
 Disclosure information is evaluated and conflicts of interest are resolved.
 Disclosure is made to participants prior to the activity.
-Participants will be asked on the evaluation to assess the objectivity and independence of the event
+Participants will be asked on the evaluation to assess the objectivity and independence of the event.

 • Disclosure information will be available here at least one week prior to the event.